Mititei- Authentic Romanian Grilled Sausages are made with ground beef, garlic, and other spices. They are served with mustard, bread, and cold beer.

 Mititei- Authentic Romanian Grilled Sausages Recipe

 - 1 garlic head minced

-- 1 Tablespoon salt
+- 1 tablespoon salt

 - 1 teaspoon ground black pepper

-- 1 Tablespoon dried thyme
+- 1 tablespoon dried summer savory or thyme

 - 1 teaspoon ground allspice